allanmcrae/pkglint/README.md

 **PKGBUILD Checks**
 ```
-capsnamespkg        : Verifies package name in package does not include upper case letters
 carch               : Verifies that no specific host type is used
 description         : Verifies that the description is set in a PKGBUILD
 externalhooks       : Check the .INSTALL for commands covered by hooks